MA International Business Management

 Integrative Skills modules

-These modules make extensive use of team working, case studies, simulations and input from visiting managers and consultants to give you practical experience of applying your learning from the subject area modules.
+These modules make extensive use of team work, case studies, simulations and input from visiting managers and consultants to give you practical experience of applying your learning from the subject area modules.

 All students will take the following Integrative Skills modules (40 credits):